 "You son of a bitch, get away from them!"
 A loud female voice cried.
 Dean whirled around and saw a dark-haired girl emerging from a separate room behind him.
 Hers must have been the third voice he and Sam had heard.

-She was tall and athletic looking, wearing a black button-up shirt with the buttons cut dangerously low, and holding a very large gun.
+She was tall and athletic looking, wearing a black button-up shirt with several of the buttons missing, leaving gaps, and holding a very large gun.
 Her face was set with an indignant scowl, though there were tears streaming down her face.
 There was a lot of blood coming from a slash in her shirt.

 She stuck out her chin.
 "I just shot something, didn't I?"
 Suddenly her eyes widened and she shot the gun again, and Dean turned back around to see a vampire headed toward him, intent on killing him.
 Like the one before it, its head took on the appearance of a broken melon.

 "Thanks," Dean said breathlessly.
 There were more vampires coming toward them from the back of the barn; he cocked his gun and held the barbed wire tighter.
 He tried to focus solely on the creatures, but heard the girl behind him whisper Mom, then Dad in a choked voice.
 He felt a pang of sympathy for her.
 The next instant vampires surrounded him, and he swung the gun and wire as best he could.
 He heard several more loud shots, and saw the girl fighting beside him.
 One of the vampires grabbed her gun, flung it across the room, and hit her hard in the stomach as she tried to follow where the gun went.
 She groaned, and hit the floor as the vampire descended on her.
 Another one down, Dean thought harshly as he removed the heads from two more vampires.